 POSMappingError is caused when there is a disparity between what is mapped on the Olo Company menu and what the POS is expecting due to the way the menu database exists in POS.
 If you notice any POSMappingErrors, brands are highly encouraged to run the Brand Mismatch Report and correct any mismatches.
 If you're not seeing any mismatches, submit a menu support ticket and our team will provide further guidance.

 POSResponseTimeout is caused when the POS does not respond to Olo when we commit an order within a fixed time.
 This can be caused by slow machines at the store, poor internet connections, large amounts order data being sent and processed by the store and firewalls in some select cases, among a myriad of other external causes.
 Olo recommends checking the local network and file server resources (RAM or processor).
 We've also found that comparing the local setup for a location that is experiencing timeouts with a location that has not experienced any timeouts could prove useful in identifying potential issues.
+Please note that an order can experience a timeout in either the validation step (when Olo is getting the final pricing, checking connectivity, etc.) or when Olo attempts to commit the order to the POS.
+If an order fails during the commit step, Olo will email the escalation email for the store to let them know because there is a chance that the order made it to the POS.
+If the order timeouts during the validation step, it will not trigger an email to the store as a validation call wouldn't result in a store receiving an order.

 PosUnavailable/POSCloudAvailability is caused when a key piece of the integration cannot be accessed in a running state (e.g. IBER cannot be accessed for the Aloha POS).
 Olo recommends checking the local ISP, local network stability and local file server resources.
 Additionally, if this is a Cloud POS, Olo recommends checking with the POS provider for any outages or connection issues.